michael-mackay/Chess/README.md

 A natural progression from this is to extend the capability from allowing a legal game between two human players to the ability for the program to select moves on its own.
 To this end, I have worked on moving the program from C++ to Python, making it more efficient and outfitting it to make selections for itself.
-From there, I will use neural networks to give the program an artificial intelligence which can improve through play.
+From there, I will use neural networks to give the program an artificial intelligence which can allow it to improve through play.